• Leading Disruption

 Most companies get this one wrong.

-In our forthcoming book, Winning With AI: The 90-Day Blueprint for Success, my colleague Katia Walsh and I have built a robust roadmap for organizations ready to take the next step with AI and shared how to make the most of the investment.
+In our forthcoming book, “Winning With AI: The 90-Day Blueprint for Success,” my co-author, Katia Walsh, and I have developed a robust roadmap for organizations ready to take the next step with AI, sharing how to maximize the investment.

 During our research and writing, one thing became crystal clear: regardless of how motivated and excited a company is to use AI, implementation can’t succeed without dedicated AI leadership.